AutoNation (AN)

 AutoNation competes with other major automotive retailers including Lithia Motors (NYSE:LAD), Group 1 Automotive (NYSE:GPI), Sonic Automotive (NYSE:SAH), and Penske Automotive Group (NYSE:PAG), as well as thousands of independent dealerships across the country.

-With $27.92 billion in revenue over the past 12 months, AutoNation is one of the larger companies in the consumer retail industry and benefits from a well-known brand that influences purchasing decisions.
-However, its scale is a double-edged sword because there are only a finite number of places to build new stores, making it harder to find incremental growth.
+With $27.63 billion in revenue over the past 12 months, AutoNation is one of the larger companies in the consumer retail industry and benefits from a well-known brand that influences purchasing decisions.
+However, its scale is a double-edged sword because there is only so much real estate to build new stores, placing a ceiling on its growth.
 To expand meaningfully, AutoNation likely needs to tweak its prices or enter new markets.

 AutoNation Quarterly Revenue

-Looking ahead, sell-side analysts expect revenue to remain flat over the next 12 months.
-This projection doesn't excite us and indicates its newer products will not lead to better top-line performance yet.
+Looking ahead, sell-side analysts expect revenue to grow 2.6% over the next 12 months.
+Although this projection indicates its newer products will spur better top-line performance, it is still below the sector average.

 AutoNation Same-Store Sales Growth

-In the latest quarter, AutoNation’s same-store sales rose 5% year on year.
-This growth was a well-appreciated turnaround from its historical levels, showing the business is regaining momentum.
+In the latest quarter, AutoNation’s same-store sales fell by 5% year on year.
+This decrease represents a further deceleration from its historical levels.
+We hope the business can get back on track.

 AutoNation has bad unit economics for a retailer, signaling it operates in a competitive market and lacks pricing power because its inventory is sold in many places.
 As you can see below, it averaged a 17.9% gross margin over the last two years.
-That means AutoNation paid its suppliers a lot of money ($82.05 for every $100 in revenue) to run its business.
+Said differently, AutoNation had to pay a chunky $82.11 to its suppliers for every $100 in revenue.
 AutoNation Trailing 12-Month Gross Margin

-In Q3, AutoNation produced a 17.6% gross profit margin, in line with the same quarter last year.
-On a wider time horizon, the company’s full-year margin has remained steady over the past four quarters, suggesting it strives to keep prices low for customers and has stable input costs (such as labor and freight expenses to transport goods).
+AutoNation’s gross profit margin came in at 17.5% this quarter, in line with the same quarter last year.
+Zooming out, the company’s full-year margin has remained steady over the past 12 months, suggesting it strives to keep prices low for customers and has stable input costs (such as labor and freight expenses to transport goods).

-AutoNation’s operating margin might fluctuated slightly over the last 12 months but has remained more or less the same, averaging 4.8% over the last two years.
+AutoNation’s operating margin might fluctuated slightly over the last 12 months but has generally stayed the same, averaging 4.7% over the last two years.
 This profitability was lousy for a consumer retail business and caused by its suboptimal cost structureand low gross margin.

 AutoNation Trailing 12-Month Operating Margin (GAAP)